alizeeeupherte/Alizee-s-portfolio/README.md

 I had the opportunity to decorate a Haussmannian flat in Paris.
 Clic here to discover my [Interior Design](https://alizeeeupherte.github.io/Interior-design-/) work.

+Once upon a time in London where I decorate an apartment ...

+A cozy apartment where it's hot all year round: Barcelona.

 ### Professional experiences

-Today, I work half time with [STUDIO HOXHA](https://alizeeeupherte.github.io/STUDIO-HOXHA/), a Parisian studio.
+Recently, I worked half time next to school: with [STUDIO HOXHA](https://alizeeeupherte.github.io/STUDIO-HOXHA/), a Parisian studio, with Occulus Architecture, London office.

-I had the opportunity to follow the construction of the new ENS scientific school in Paris Saclay during 10 month with [RPBW](https://alizeeeupherte.github.io/RPBW/) agency.
+I had the opportunity to follow the construction of the new ENS scientific school in Paris Saclay during 8 month with [RPBW](https://alizeeeupherte.github.io/RPBW/) agency.

 Here is my professional experience as a model maker at [Jacques-Ferrier-Architecture](https://alizeeeupherte.github.io/Jacques-Ferrier-Architecture/).